AlexMeyer-Gohde/AlexMeyer-Gohde.github.io/content/authors/admin/_index.md

     url: https://www.imfs-frankfurt.de

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include macroeconomics, macro-finance, econometrics, and numerical methods

 # Interests to show in About widget
 interests: